In most situations, inheriting a legacy is a good thing, but not in IT.

 3. The cost of maintaining it is higher than maintaining the latest, modern system

-4. The performance has become slower
+4. Its performance has become slower

 5. It is typically older than a decade